seofuckoff/seofuckoff.github.io/README.md

 Now, let's see how well this page will rank for "Fuck off SEO".

-## So you want to rank you your site to no.1 on google?
+## So you want your site to be no.1 on google?

-If you are reading this, I obviously did something right.
+If you are reading this, we obviously did something right.
 We can also speak and write without ranting and would like to let you know: We are an online marketing agency with a __focus on results__.
 If you would like to work with us, drop us an e-mail: [1985nordlicht@gmail.com](mailto:1985nordlicht@gmail.com)

 Thanks for your attention!